PyCQA/docformatter/docs/source/usage.rst

                             wrap descriptions at this length; set to 0 to disable wrapping
                             (default: 72)
+      --black
+                            make formatting consistent with black, setting
+                            wrap-summaries and wrap-descriptions to a default 88 if not otherwise specified
+                            (default: False)
       --blank
                             add blank line after elaborate description
                             (default: False)